Joseph Aidoo (Liberian footballer)

 Joseph Aidoo (born 24 August 1995) is a Liberian professional footballer who plays as a defender for the Liberia national team.

-Career
+Club career

 Early career

 Born in Monrovia, Liberia, Aidoo arrived in the United States and began playing in the Philadelphia Lone Star youth system in 2006.

 Philadelphia Lone Star FC

-Aidoo made his top-tier league appearance in 2013 playing for Philadelphia Lone Star of the National Premier Soccer League for three seasons scoring a total of 13 goals from 35 appearances.
+Aidoo made his top-tier league appearance in 2013 playing for Philadelphia Lone Star of the National Premier Soccer League for three seasons, scoring 13 goals in 35 appearances.

 Uppsala Kurd FK

-Ahead of the 2017–2018 season, he joined Swedish football club Uppsala Kurd FK.
+Ahead of the 2017–18 season, he joined Swedish football club Uppsala Kurd FK.

 Türkischer SV Oldenburg

-On 1 January 2018, he joined the German Landesliga Web-Ems side Türkischer SV Oldenburg.
+On 1 January 2018, Aidoo joined the German Landesliga Weser-Ems side Türkischer SV Oldenburg.
 He made his debut for the club away to SC Melle in a 2–1 loss on 18 February.

 Llapi Besianë Podujevë

-He signed a year deal with Kosovo Superliga club.
+Aidoo signed a one-year deal with Kosovo Superliga club.
 Within a month, he opted for mutual termination of his contract after which he headed back to the United States.